cvat-ai/cvat/README.md

   vision AI platform that fully integrates CVAT with scalable data processing and parallelized training pipelines.
 - [DataIsKey](https://dataiskey.eu/annotation-tool/) - DataIsKey uses CVAT as their prime data labeling tool to offer annotation services for projects of any size.
-  You send Us the data you wish to label, and we will return high-quality annotations at the best price!

 <!-- prettier-ignore-start -->